speedata/publisher/doc/manual/doc/description-en/colors.md

 a spot color on screen.
 Every such color has a CMYK substitute which is used when  the spot color is not available (screen or 4 color print).

 For the common Pantone colors the substitutions are predefined.
-The following color defintion is sufficient to use Pantone 115 C for printing and on screen rendering.
+The following color definition is sufficient to use Pantone 115 C for printing and on screen rendering.

     <DefineColor name="background" model="spotcolor" colorname="PANTONE 115 C"/>